 Anonymous VPN offers a single service package with 3 different pricing plans:

 The 3 Days Trial is perfect for anyone who likes to test this VPN and see if it is suitable for them.
-It costs only $2 and is fair offer you can use before committing to a long-term cooperation.
+It costs only $2 and is a fair offer you can use before committing to a long-term contract.

-Overall, their prices are a little higher than usual – this fits neatly into our cons, given the lack of quality service we’ve seen in terms of servers and speeds so far.
+Overall, their prices are higher than usual – this fits neatly into our cons, given the lack of quality service we’ve seen in terms of servers and speeds so far.